Federal Bureau of Investigation: Organized crime

 In response to organized crime, on August 25, 1953, the FBI created the Top Hoodlum Program.
 The national office directed field offices to gather information on mobsters in their territories and to report it regularly to Washington for a centralized collection of intelligence on racketeers.
-After the Racketeer Influenced and Corrupt Organizations Act, or RICO Act, took effect, the FBI began investigating the former Prohibition-organized groups, which had become fronts for crime in major cities and small towns.
-All of the FBI work was done undercover and from within these organizations, using the provisions provided in the RICO Act.
+After the Racketeer Influenced and Corrupt Organizations Act, for RICO Act, took effect, the FBI began investigating the former Prohibition-organized groups, which had become fronts for crime in major cities and small towns.
+All the FBI work was done undercover and from within these organizations, using the provisions provided in the RICO Act.
 Gradually the agency dismantled many of the groups.
 Although Hoover initially denied the existence of a National Crime Syndicate in the United States, the Bureau later conducted operations against known organized crime syndicates and families, including those headed by Sam Giancana and John Gotti.
-The RICO Act is still used today for all organized crime and any individuals who may fall under the Act's provisions.
+The RICO Act is still used today for all organized crime and any individuals who may fall under the act's provisions.

-In 2003, a congressional committee called the FBI's organized crime informant program "one of the greatest failures in the history of federal law enforcement."
+In 2003, a congressional committee called the FBI's organized crime informant program "one of the greatest failures in the history of federal law enforcement".
 The FBI allowed four innocent men to be convicted of the March 1965 gangland murder of Edward "Teddy" Deegan in order to protect Vincent Flemmi, an FBI informant.
 Three of the men were sentenced to death (which was later reduced to life in prison), and the fourth defendant was sentenced to life in prison.
 Two of the four men died in prison after serving almost 30 years, and two others were released after serving 32 and 36 years.
-In July 2007, U.S. District Judge Nancy Gertner in Boston found that the Bureau had helped convict the four men using false witness accounts given by mobster Joseph Barboza.
+In July 2007, U.S. District Judge Nancy Gertner in Boston found that the bureau had helped convict the four men using false witness accounts given by mobster Joseph Barboza.
 The U.S. Government was ordered to pay $100 million in damages to the four defendants.